Self-harm: key facts

 Many departments have a psychiatric liaison nurse, or a social

 worker, who can talk with you.
-Staff may want to go through a
+You can ask to be treated by a male

 What can I do if I know someone who